Will Gasoline Kill Yellow Jacket Nest In Ground? Ultimate Revelation!

 Can gasoline kill yellow jacket nest in ground

-This DIY method can do the trick, even better than the yellow jacket nest in ground gasoline.
+This DIY method can do the trick, even better than than removing the yellow jacket nest in the ground with gasoline.

 To build a DIY wasp trap, consider protein bait, such as a minor quantity of liver, fish, or even canned chicken.
 Hang it a few feet above the water in a bucket filled with five gallons of soapy water.